Sweet Potato Muffins

 Why do sweet potato muffins turn green?

-If you use light colored sweet potatoes, they are prone to turn slightly green when baked in muffins.
-They are still 100% edible.
+If you use light-colored sweet potatoes, they are prone to turning slightly green when baked in muffins.
+However, they are still 100% edible.

 Can I use almond flour?

 Almond flour is considered the most accurate substitute for oat flour.
-If you choose to use that instead, do not blend the ingredients together.
+If you use that instead, do not blend the ingredients.
 Instead, whisk them in a large mixing bowl.

 sweet potato muffins recipe.